Specialist Criminal Lawyers

 A Severity Appeal accepts the finding of guilt, but you believe that the sentence imposed was too harsh or severe.

-2. Conviction Appeal (Commonly known as an All grounds Appeal)
+2. Conviction Appeal (Commonly known as an all grounds Appeal)